Here’s our most frequently asked questions. If you can’t find the answer here just get in touch with us.

 • These tours are a fantastic chance for kids to see some stunning seabirds and gain an awareness of these ocean going masters in their environment.

-But due to the open ocean nature of the tours any children would need to be 10 years or older to come onboard, and if they are between 10-16 years old they MUST be accompanied by an adult who will be responsible for them for the entirety of the tour.
-There may be exceptions for a younger child to come along if they have good ocean going experience already, but this needs to be discussed in advance.
-If you are considering booking with a child you MUST let us know when you make your booking, and please indicate the child’s age.
+But due to the open ocean nature of the tours any children would need to be 10 years or older to come onboard, and if they are between 10-16 years old they MUST be accompanied by an adult who will be responsible for them and must actively supervise them for the entirety of the tour.
+You must also make sure they follow any instructions given by the crew.

-Through experience some children are better suited to being on boats, and seasickness seriously needs to be considered.
 Please read through the other FAQ notes about ‘Ocean and Weather conditions on the day’, and ‘Seasickness’.

 There are a number of seasickness medication options available, and it seems like different options seem to work for different people.
 You’ll need to consult with your doctor or pharmacist about which anti-seasickness option might best suit you.
+And ensure you take the medication well before we depart (some need to be taken the night before), as most are ineffective if taken when you are already out there and have started feeling sick.

 It’s definitely well worth getting out there to experience the stunning seabirds in their environment.